easybuilders/easybuild-docs/docs/contributing.md

 One exception to this rule is *bug fixes*, where the whole point is usually to fix functionality that was implemented incorrectly.

-This also applies to existing easyconfig files; for example, the versions of dependencies should *not* be altered.
-Adding dependencies that were missing or otherwise enhancing existing easyconfigs (e.g., adding extra extensions, enabling additional features, etc.) are usually considered acceptable.
+This also applies to existing simpleconfig files; for example, the versions of dependencies should *not* be altered.
+Adding dependencies that were missing or otherwise enhancing existing simpleconfigs (e.g., adding extra extensions, enabling additional features, etc.) are usually considered acceptable.

-Changes that break backward compatibility have to be motivated well with technical arguments, and must be approved by the EasyBuild maintainers.
+Changes that break backward compatibility have to be motivated well with technical arguments, and must be approved by the SimpleBuild maintainers.

 ### Code style review {: #contributing_review_process_code_style }

-Next to functional evaluation of contributions, care is also taken to maintain a consistent code style across the EasyBuild code base (see also [Code style][code_style]); **contributions must take the (mostly PEP8) code style into account.**
+Next to functional evaluation of contributions, care is also taken to maintain a consistent code style across the SimpleBuild code base (see also [Code style][code_style]); **contributions must take the (mostly PEP8) code style into account.**